 We hadn’t gone very far when he caught up with us.
 He pulled a clay container out of one of the carriages and asked if we knew what it was.
-Sally said it was a foot warmer.
+My wife said it was a foot warmer.
 She was right, to the old man’s complete amazement.
 He went to the next carriage and pulled out a metal wedge and asked again.
-Sally said it was another foot warmer that used coal.
+My wife said it was another foot warmer that used coal.
 He quit asking us stuff then, although he did follow me around for another 10 minutes to tell me all the stuff that was written on the signs.

 This brougham was built in 1841.
 The sign next to it claims it was used in the inauguration parade of William Henry Harrison, but it doesn’t say how they know this.
 Harrison rode a horse, so he wasn’t in it.
 He did own a brougham (for which he paid $500), but nobody knows if this was it.
 All rather vague.